Comedy2006/name-generator/README.md

 # Name generator
-Just a simple Project I may continue when I am bored
-I coded it for those who really need names fast.
-There will be updates :D
+Just a simple Project I may continue when I am bored\n I coded it for those who really need names fast.\n There will be updates :D

 ## Version 1.0: